derwin8899/vmware/vm_storage_migration/readme.txt

-Three scripts writtend as utils for a VMware storage migration effort.
+Three scripts written as utils for a VMware storage migration effort.

 - VMDiskUsageReport.ps1 provides total storage used per VM including RAM
   - RAM is counted since VMs use datastores for swap space.